Losing your sense of hearing isn’t as tragic as it used to be anymore. In the past, if you rupture your ear, you’re

 Regarding functionality, closed-type headphones, such as the on-ear and over-ear, could be safer for your ears and hearing.
 This is because they isolate outside noise better, and that help prevents you from turning up the volume too high.

-10. Some Tips to Properly Use To Use The Best Headphones for Hearing Impaired
+10. Some Tips to Properly Use To Use The Best Headphones For TV for Hearing Impaired

 Yes.
-According to the experts, using headphones may cause hearing problems.
+According to experts, using headphones may cause hearing problems.
 However, this will not happen if you know how to use them correctly.
 Here are some tips on how to correctly and safely use your headphones:

 - Make sure to turn down the volume when wearing your hearing aids and using your headphones.
 Hearing assistance devices amplify sounds, which means that the music might become too loud if unregulated.